“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 The practice of using non-round numbers for pricing in an effort to make them seem smaller.
 Probably works best for no- and low-touch offerings in the two- and three-figure range.
 Low four-figure prices can be okay depending on the context, but once you get to high-touch premium services in the five- or six-figure range, they’re probably insulting to the buyer.

 A business or person who pays you for services.
 Often conflated with Customer.
 Sometimes used synonymously with Buyer.
-See Sales Funnel for more info.
+See Sales Funnel.

-A succinct and conversational version of your LFPS.
+A succinct and conversational version of your Positioning Statement.
 The name comes from the common scenario of someone at a cocktail party asking, “So, what do you do?”
+See also: LFPS, XYPS.

 The goal of a value conversation is to reach conceptual agreement, whereby you and your prospect come to an explicit and mutual understanding of the underlying motivation, desired outcome, and progress metrics for an engagement.
 I believe this term was coined by Alan Weiss.